cryptape/nostr-binding/docs/nostr-lock-script.md

 `WitnessArgs` data structure in molecule format.
-In the lock field of the WitnessArgs, an `event` from [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) structure must be present in json format encoded in UTF-8.
+In the lock field of the WitnessArgs, an `event` from [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) structure must be present in JSON format encoded in UTF-8.

 Hexadecimal strings are frequently used in `event` in JSON format.
 Only lowercase letters can be used in hexadecimal strings.
 For example, "00" and